Line-fr/Vship/doc/VshipAPI.md

 Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames who each have their own strides (bytes per line) per plane.
 The color conversion is done by vship with respect to the colorspace given at init to the handler.

 It is possible to retrieve the distortion map of butteraugli.
 If you supply NULL to dstp, the distortion map will be discarded without even going back to the CPU.
 As such, only the score will be obtained.
 However, if you supply a valid pointer allocated of the right size `sizeof(float)*image_height*dststride`, the distortion will be retrieved and stored here. image_height here represent the new height of the image.
 If the colorspace specifies a resize and a crop, you will need to take that into account.

+### int Vship_ButteraugliGetDetailedLastError(Vship_ButteraugliHandler handler, char* out_message, int len);

+This function works similarly to Vship_GetDetailedLastError.
+However it is specific to a handler.
+This ensures that if an error appears on another thread or handler within your implementation, it will not affect the current thread owning the handler.
+Basically a way to threadsafe Vship_GetDetailedlastError.

 ### Vship_CVVDPInit(Vship_CVVDPHandler* handler, Vship_Colorspace_t src_colorspace, Vship_Colorspace_t dis_colorspace, float fps, bool resizeToDisplay, const char* model_key_cstr)